-PADI Instructor Development Courses, PADI IDC, Divemaster Internships
+PADI Instructor Development Courses, Divemaster Internships, and Recreational courses

-William Welbourn is one of the most experienced and sought after Course Directors in the industry.
+William Welbourn is one of the most experienced and sought after Course Directors in the industry .
 He was been awarded multiple Platinum Course Director Awards by PADI during his career and is backed by a team of instructors with a wealth of experience.
-If you want a quality course, learn from best.

 Whether you have only completed an open water diver course, or are already a rescue diver or divemaster, we have packages specifically tailored to your current dive experience, with or without accommodation next to Roatan Oasis restaurant, included.